Samantha Power Scolds Trump for Embracing Russia as it ‘Tears Down’ World Order

 Moscow, she said, is not trying to shape a new global order, but rather “tearing down the one that exists.”

-“This is what we are fighting against,” Powers said.
+“This is what we are fighting against,” Power said.
 “Having defeated the forces of fascism and communism, we now confront the forces of authoritarianism and nihilism.”

-Powers also cautioned the incoming Trump administration about seeking too eagerly another “reset” with Russia.
+Power also cautioned the incoming Trump administration about seeking too eagerly another “reset” with Russia.
 Trump and some of his closest advisers want a much closer relationship with Moscow, ostensibly to fight terrorism, and the president-elect has floated the idea of scrapping U.S. economic sanctions as a sweetener.

 “Easing punitive measures on the Russian Government when they haven’t changed their behavior will only embolden Russia,“ she said.
 President Barack Obama attempted a reset with Russia at the beginning of his term, but secured only limited gains before bilateral ties became frosty.
 Now, with Russia actively seeking to dynamite the existing order in Europe, the Middle East, and the United States, is not the time for olive branches, Power said.
 “2017 is not 2009.”